ddevv15/ChessGame/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## 🚀 Deployment

+For detailed deployment instructions to GitHub Pages, see [DEPLOYMENT.md](./DEPLOYMENT.md).

+**Quick Deploy:**

+1. Update the `homepage` field in `package.json` with your GitHub repository URL
+2. Run `npm run deploy`
+3. Enable GitHub Pages in your repository settings

+Your chess game will be live at: `https://YOUR_USERNAME.github.io/YOUR_REPOSITORY_NAME`

 ## Learn More